U53RW4R3/SCPA/Notebook/Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/02 - Callback Shells/OneLiners/Fully Interactive Shell/Linux.md

 ### 1.2 - Script

-- This is a universal method for GNU/Linux and Unix-like operating systems
+This is a universal method for GNU/Linux and Unix-like operating systems.

 ```
 $ script -qc /bin/bash /dev/null